seanpierce/python-project-compilation-scripts/README.md

 It's helpful to create a shell alias that points toward the `compile.py` file.
 Append the alias to your `.bashrc` file by running `echo "alias compile=\"cd path/to/compile.py && python compile.py\"" >> ~/.bashrc`.
 Restart your shell.
-Now, running `compile` from anywhere run this program!
+Now, running `compile` from anywhere will run this program!